abbassi007/Enhanced_Local_Tone_Mapping_TMO/README.md

 ## Contact

 It would be my pleasure to guide and assist you.
-If you have any questions feel free to contact me at shahidabbassi002 [at][gmail][.com].
+If you have any questions feel free to contact me at shahidabbassi002 [at][gmail][dot][com].